-While you may seem a bit like a fish out of water as a first-time bridesmaid, remember that at the root of it is friendship.
+While you may feel a bit like a fish out of water as a first-time bridesmaid, remember that at the root of it is friendship.
 You were asked to be a part of the big day for a reason, and in that spirit, do your best to always be supportive of the bride.
 Keep in mind that wedding planning can be super stressful and overwhelming, so cut her some slack if she seems distant, short-tempered, or even a little demanding.
-(Okay, we said a little.)
 If you notice something is a bit off, offer your ear, some of your time, or a helping hand.
-But always be sure to recognize the difference between excusable and acceptable behavior, and what is not.
+But always be sure to recognize the difference between what is excusable and acceptable behavior and what is not.

 Be Prepared to Spend

-Being a bridesmaid should never become a truly significant financial burden (although it might feel like it), but spending is a necessary and normal part of partaking in the honor.
-If this is a concern for you, there’s nothing wrong with asking the bride, at the right time of course, the approximate cost of the dress, shoes, and any other expenses she may hold you directly accountable for.
+Being a bridesmaid should never become a truly significant financial burden, but spending is a necessary and normal part of partaking in the honor.
+If this is a concern for you, there’s nothing wrong with asking the bride, at the right time, of course, the approximate cost of the dress, shoes, and any other expenses she may hold you directly accountable for.
 It’s also perfectly fine, and encouraged, to reach out to the maid of honor, too.
 Not only will this be a great time to communicate and ask how you might be able to help, but also ask for a ballpark figure of shower and bachelorette expenses.
 The more prepared you are, the better off you’ll be.

 If it turns out that you simply cannot afford all that comes with accepting the part of bridesmaid, there are ways to politely and graciously turn down the offer, too.